 Many of our lifestyle choices work against stillness.
-We are training our minds into distractability and our bodies into anxiety.
+In so many ways, we are training our minds into distractability and our bodies into anxiety.
 And from this, we feel resistance to stillness because it is out of the cultural norm and the expectation to always be doing, but also because in stillness there is space to see what we have been distracting ourselves from for so long.
 Busyness becomes a way for us to not feel just how overwhelmed, anxious, not-good-enough we may feel in our lives and in ourselves.
 Maintainting the busy to avoid that in itself is exhausting and anxiety provoking.

-Stillness doesn’t have to mean a lack of progress.
+Stillness doesn’t mean a lack of progress.
 It is a way for us to allow things to settle; to create clarity.
 Stillness enables us to open up space in which we can become more creative, more authentic, more brave and more of who we want to be.
 It creates the space for a path toward progress.

 As we are moving into warmer weather, now is the perfect time to spring clean your life and add in more stillness which can lead to more calm.
 Whatever that looks like for you.
 Take some time this week to nourish yourself with more stillness.

 I will be practicing right along with you as I reset my patterns by BEING more.
 Reach out to find out how you can join a group to have support as you reset and create space as well.